PythonLinks/curation/LICENSE/README.txt

 why this software is so good, you are a very valuable developer.

 Onto the specifics.
 Primarily this software is subject to the Zope PUblic License.
 WHile the Zope corporation is no more, the ZPL lets you do whatever you want with the software just include their licesne, and give them credit.

-I added three clauses to the ZPL.
+I added two clauses to the ZPL.
 The CV License.
 If you use the software, send me a copy of your CV, and say that you give me permission to process your professional information for recruiting purposes.
 Include the CV Licesne with the distriuted software. and give credit to Cromlech as well as Zope.

+The second clause is to not compete with what I am doing.
+I am publishing this software.
+I am recruiting.
+I run PythonLinks.info.
+I am about to release a Simple Wiki, a single-page-wiki and an encrypted-wiki.